Blog

 Your mortgage rate is negotiable — here is how to lower it

-The difference between the list rate and a negotiated rate can be over 1 percentage point — that is SEK 24,000 per year on a 3 million loan.
+The difference between the list rate and a negotiated rate can be over 1 percentage point — that is around SEK 30,000 per year on a SEK 3 million loan.
 Here is how.

 Analysis